 Michael Hay | Director of Youth Development

-Michael is an artist living in Minneapolis.
+Michael is a professionally trained artist and educator living in Minneapolis.
 He directed the development and operations of the Phillips Community Television after-school/summer program for over ten years.
 He received an MFA in Film and Video Production from the University of Illinois, Chicago, and a BFA in Photography and Film from The School of the Art Institute of Chicago.
 While living in Chicago he worked in commercial photography and produced exhibit media for The Field Museum of Natural History.
 He also taught art and media at the Boys and Girls’ Clubs of Chicago and at the community development organization Archi-Treasures.
-Since relocating Minneapolis he has been deeply involved in the creative and youth development community here and taught youth media classes at the Walker Art Center, El Colegio Charter School, and a number of other schools and community centers throughout the Twin Cities.
-He also teaches film and video production in the Communications Department at Normandale Community College.
+Since relocating to Minneapolis he has been deeply involved in the City’s creative and youth development community, teaching youth media classes at the Walker Art Center, El Colegio Charter School, and a number of other schools and community centers.
+He also teaches film and video production at the Minneapolis College of Art and Design.